Soviet destroyer Slavny (1939): Construction and World War II

 During 1942 and 1943, Slavny did not directly participate in hostilities except for anti-aircraft fire during several air raids.
 She was hit by two German shells that started a boiler room fire on 1 May 1942, and moved to Kronstadt on 25 July.
 Equipment on her forecastle was damaged on 25 October when a large German shell struck the capstan compartment.
 Relocating to Leningrad in early November, the destroyer remained there for the next year.
 Seven sailors were killed and three wounded when a German shell struck the superstructure near the aft boiler room on 1 May 1943, after which she was repaired.
 During 1942 and 1943, the ship expended a hundred 130 mm shells in gunnery training.
 Her guns opened fire for the last time on 10 June 1944 during the Vyborg–Petrozavodsk Offensive.

 Postwar

-Postwar, Slavny became part of the 4th Fleet from 25 February 1946 to 4 January 1956 when the Baltic Fleet was split.
+Postwar, Slavny was planned to be transferred to the Polish Navy along with a number of smaller vessels, but for unknown reasons the transfer was cancelled at the last minute after a Soviet force had already arrived at Hel and Gdynia on 7 September 1945.
+She then became part of the 4th Fleet from 25 February 1946 to 4 January 1956 when the Baltic Fleet was split.
 She was refitted and modernized at Shipyard No. 890 in Tallinn between 10 July 1947 and 6 July 1955.
 The destroyer was removed from the combat fleet and reclassified as the target ship TsL-44 on 6 February 1960, and on 30 June 1961 as the floating target SM-20.
 Struck from the Navy List on 4 March 1964, she was scrapped at Liepāja between 1964 and 1965.